Politics of Taiwan: Judicial Yuan

-The Judicial Yuan (JY) administers the ROC's court system.
-It includes a 15-member Council of Grand Justices (COGJ) that interprets the constitution.
-Grand Justices are appointed by the President, with the consent of the Legislative Yuan, to 8-year terms.
+The Judicial Yuan administers the ROC's court system.
+It includes a 15-member Council of Grand Justices that interprets the constitution.
+Grand Justices are appointed by the President, with the consent of the Legislative Yuan, to eight-year terms.

 Control Yuan

 The Control Yuan (CY) was elected in 1947 by provincial legislatures.
 The current form since 1993 monitors the efficiency of public service and investigates instances of corruption.
 The 29 Control Yuan members are appointed by the president and approved by the Legislative Yuan; they serve 6-year terms.
 In recent years, the Control Yuan has become more active, and it has conducted several major investigations and impeachments.
-The current president of the Control Yuan is Chang Po-ya.
+The current president of the Control Yuan is Chen Chu.

 Examination Yuan

 The Examination Yuan (ExY) functions as a civil service commission and includes two ministries: the Ministry of Examination, which recruits officials through competitive examination, and the Ministry of Personnel, which manages the civil service.
 The President appoints the Examination Yuan's President.

-The current President of the Examination Yuan is Wu Jin-lin.
+The current President of the Examination Yuan is Chou Hung-hsien.